 When compared to other Caribbean islands and countries, Cuba is number one in terms of street cleanliness.
 You find very little to no garbage thrown around curbs, highways and streets whether in a small village or a regional city.
 Thumbs up, Cuba!
 That’s the way to go!

 In very good conditions.
 Some roads in Canada, Europe and US are in a much worse state.
-The Circuito Norte road from Varadero to Havana is comparable to any Canadian minor highway.
+The Circuito Norte road from Varadero to Havana is comparable to any Canadian or America minor highway or state road.
 One can feel safe at 100 km/hr.